 Step 4: Making the Clinical Decision

-If there are additional questions related to EBP please contact Nancy Verro at SEFBHN.
+If there are additional questions related to EBP please contact the SEFBHN team at 561-203-2485.

 The Board of Directors for SEFBHN issued a charge to the System of Care and Quality Improvement Committee to form a provider workgroup to focus on quality initiatives.
 The belief was that the subject matter experts related to Evidence- Based Practice Implementation, Customer Satisfaction, Incident Reporting, Performance and Outcome Measures and other Quality Issues resided within the network provider organizations.
 The workgroup is comprised of the Quality Improvement Directors of each of the network provider agencies and meets on a monthly basis.
-The meeting is led by the Director of Network Management of SEFBHN with the Quality Assurance Analyst and Quality Improvement Analyst in supporting roles.
 This meeting allows for a very open forum for participants to exchange information and provide input to SEFBHN about both the challenges they face and the success they experience in providing quality services to consumers.

 CQI Meeting Minutes